Back to LiftMaster Guides

 • Photo-eye sensors slightly misaligned

-• Sunlight saturates receiving sensor
+• Sunlight saturating the receiving sensor

-• Lens dirt scatters infrared beam
+• Lens dirt scattering the infrared beam

-• Low sensor voltage from wiring damage
+• Low sensor voltage from damaged wiring

-• Travel force too sensitive near close
+• Travel force too sensitive near the close

 Official Manufacturer Manual